hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 enforcer operator for the `RelCollation`.

 Currently, we support only `RootExchangePhysicalRel` that delivers results to the initiator node.
-Implementation of joins, aggregations, and sorting will require more implementations of the `Exchange` operator.
+Implementation of joins, aggregations, and sorting will require specialized implementations of the `Exchange` operator.

 The table below summarizes how the ROOT distribution is enforced.